Henry VIII: Shrines destroyed and monasteries dissolved

 In 1538, the chief minister Thomas Cromwell pursued an extensive campaign against what the government termed "idolatry" practised under the old religion, culminating in September with the dismantling of the shrine of St. Thomas Becket at Canterbury Cathedral.
-As a consequence, the king was excommunicated by Pope Paul III on 17 December of the same year.
+As a consequence, the King was excommunicated by Pope Paul III on 17 December of the same year.
 In 1540, Henry sanctioned the complete destruction of shrines to saints.
 In 1542, England's remaining monasteries were all dissolved, and their property transferred to the Crown.
-Abbots and priors lost their seats in the House of Lords; only archbishops and bishops remained.
+Abbots and priors lost their seats in the House of Lords.
 Consequently, the Lords Spiritual – as members of the clergy with seats in the House of Lords were known – were for the first time outnumbered by the Lords Temporal.

 Second invasion of France and the "Rough Wooing" of Scotland

 The 1539 alliance between Francis and Charles had soured, eventually degenerating into renewed war.
 With Catherine of Aragon and Anne Boleyn dead, relations between Charles and Henry improved considerably, and Henry concluded a secret alliance with the Emperor and decided to enter the Italian War in favour of his new ally.
 An invasion of France was planned for 1543.
-In preparation for it, Henry moved to eliminate the potential threat of Scotland under the youthful James V. The Scots were defeated at Battle of Solway Moss on 24 November 1542, and James died on 15 December.
+In preparation for it, Henry moved to eliminate the potential threat of Scotland under his young nephew, James V. The Scots were defeated at the Battle of Solway Moss on 24 November 1542, and James died on 15 December.
 Henry now hoped to unite the crowns of England and Scotland by marrying his son Edward to James's successor, Mary.
-The Scottish Regent Lord Arran agreed to the marriage in the Treaty of Greenwich on 1 July 1543, but it was rejected by the Parliament of Scotland on 11 December.
+The Scottish regent Lord Arran agreed to the marriage in the Treaty of Greenwich on 1 July 1543, but it was rejected by the Parliament of Scotland on 11 December.
 The result was eight years of war between England and Scotland, a campaign later dubbed "the Rough Wooing".
 Despite several peace treaties, unrest continued in Scotland until Henry's death.

 Despite the early success with Scotland, Henry hesitated to invade France, annoying Charles.
 Henry finally went to France in June 1544 with a two-pronged attack.
 One force under Norfolk ineffectively besieged Montreuil.
 The other, under Suffolk, laid siege to Boulogne.
 Henry later took personal command, and Boulogne fell on 18 September 1544.
 However, Henry had refused Charles's request to march against Paris.
 Charles's own campaign fizzled, and he made peace with France that same day.
 Henry was left alone against France, unable to make peace.
 Francis attempted to invade England in the summer of 1545 but his forces reached only the Isle of Wight before being repulsed in the Battle of the Solent.
 Financially exhausted, France and England signed the Treaty of Camp on 7 June 1546.
 Henry secured Boulogne for eight years.
 The city was then to be returned to France for 2 million crowns (£750,000).
 Henry needed the money; the 1544 campaign had cost £650,000, and England was once again facing bankruptcy.